NickKamal/Pyroll-and-Employee-Management/README.md

 For new admin creation, use key: SuperStore1517

-For admin login, use id: 2, password: Kamal
+For admin login, use id: 2, password: Hotel